Dos Pilas: El Duende group

 The El Duende group lies about 1 km to the east of the site core.
-This group was built by Itzamnaaj K'awiil after his victory over Tikal in 705.
+This group was built by Itzamnaaj Kʼawiil after his victory over Tikal in 705.
 El Duende is the largest pyramid in the city, built by enlarging and terracing a natural hill some way from the site core, giving the impression of a single massive structure.
-The terraces supported five stelae and altar pairs, commissioned by Itzamnaaj K'awiil in the early 8th century AD.
+The terraces supported five stelae and altar pairs, commissioned by Itzamnaaj Kʼawiil in the early 8th century AD.
 During excavations in 1991, a sinkhole near the western limit of the El Duende complex discovered a 1.5 km long cave that passes directly under the temple, which was named Cueva de Río El Duende (River Cave of El Duende) by archaeologists.
 Within the cave were found abundant artifacts and human bones.
 Smaller buildings flank the main platform.

-The Bat Palace
+Bat Palace

 The Bat Palace (also known as the Murciélagos Group, from murciélago, Spanish for "bat") lies halfway between the site core and the El Duende group, being 0.5 km to the east of the main plaza and 0.5 km to the west of the El Duende pyramid.
 The Bat Palace was the political centre of Dos Pilas from AD 725 until the city was abandoned in AD 761.
 Excavations of the Bat Palace revealed that it was an exclusive, closed elite compound with ritual significance, with a cave entrance emerging within the palace and being marked by a shrine with offerings over the buried entrance.
 The Bat Palace is believed to have been the most important elite area of Dos Pilas during the reigns of the last two rulers of the city.
 The entrance to the palace complex was flanked by two small temples built of masonry, leading to two courtyards.
 The courtyards were enclosed by masonry buildings with perishable roofs.
 A smashed royal throne was found in the Bat Palace, evidence of the violent conquest of the city in the Late Classic.

 Monuments

 Stela 8 was raised in front of Structure L5-1.
-Its text describes the principal events of king Itzamnaaj K'awiil's life, and mentions his death and burial in AD 726.
+Its text describes the principal events of king Itzamnaaj Kʼawiilʼs life, and mentions his death and burial in AD 726.